wso2-incubator/wso2-engineering-efficiency/README.md

 3. After that open AnalyzeOpenPR project folder via your IDE.

-4. open src/main/java/com/wso2/org directory and Run PullRequestAnalysis.java file initially.
+4. open src/main/java/com/wso2/org directory and Run PullRequestAnalysis.java file.

     In particular java file you have to insert following String values,